gnieh/sohva/README.md

     import gnieh.sohva._

-In Sohva, all starts with an instance of CouchDB which gives all the indication on the server location and port.
+In Sohva, all starts with an instance of `CouchClient` which gives all the indication on the server location and port.

-    val couch = CouchDB()
+    val couch = new CouchClient

-By default this gives a connection to a couchdb instance at localhost on port 5984 and no authentication.
+By default this gives a connection to a couchdb instance at localhost on port 5984.
 Of course, one can override these settings by passing parameters to the constructor.
-See the documentation of the CouchDB class.
+See the documentation of the `CouchClient` class.

-Once you have a CouchDB instance, you can access a database by using the `database` method:
+Once you have a `CouchClient` instance, you can access a database by using the `database` method:

     val database = couch.database("test")
     database.create()